 While I’m hopeful that these issues will be addressed for our own girls, I’m not betting on it.
-Instead, I’m going to teach my girls to invest in their future through an investment adviser like Stockspot.
-Matter of fact, I’m going to start my girls off with an investment account as soon as possible.
-Stockspot don’t charge fees for investing on behalf of your child.
+Instead, I’m going to teach my girls to invest in their future through an investment adviser like Stockspot (the one we use).
 The more financially independent our girls are, the wider their choices and opportunities in life.

 2. No means no – no matter what

 This one is also a total no-brainer.
 I want my daughters to know that they are not responsible for another person’s comfort, pleasure or happiness.

 They can say no at any time, for any reason.
 They can leave at any time.
 Right now that means that they don’t have to play with kids they don’t want to play with.

 Later… well, later it means exactly the same thing: you don’t have to play with people you don’t want to play with.
 Leave any situation that makes you feel uncomfortable – no need for an explanation, just go.

 3. You don’t always have to be nice